olzzon/live-factory/README.md

 GUI based Reciever - transmitter - transcoder for video and audio

 Livefactory is build with containerbased production in mind.

 So instead of including ffmpeg inside the code, ffmeg runs an instance pr.
 Transcoder.

 You can run a local ffmpeg instance or use the docker API for controlling other machines (nodes  https://docs.docker.com/engine/api/v1.43/)

 It's using the dockerode package for handling this (https://www.npmjs.com/package/dockerode)

 <img src="Doc/pix/live-factory-node01.png">

 Roadmap:
-+ Local ffmpeg support with most used protocols
++ +Local ffmpeg support with most used protocols
 * Support for docker based ffmpeg (in progress)
 * Support for controlling multiple ffmpeg nodes (in progress)
 * REST API for external control